- ✓ Extremely flexible

 TPU filament, unlike other stiffer thermoplastic, has qualities that include flexibility and conformity.
 It also has an excellent interlayer adhesion and no curling or delamination during the 3D printing process.

-TPU material consists of a number of polymers that all bring in their own properties.
-So the hardness of it can depend on the blend of polymers.
+The hardness of TPU can depend on the blend of polymers.
 The temperature at which TPU filament will extrude is 220–250 degrees.
 A heated build platform is not required, but when used the temperature should not be higher than 60 degrees.
 The extruder system will need to withstand materials that are both flexible and compressible up to a constant temperature of 250 degrees.

-TPU has an excellent level of flexibility, but this also depends on the 3D printing software settings.
+The flexibility of TPU is excellent, but this also depends on the 3D printing software settings.
 When you use a low level of infill, the 3D printed design will also be more flexible.
 This makes it possible to create objects that are more elastic or more rigid.
-When it comes to 3D printing, TPU material requires the transfer of a larger amount of energy than a lot of other filaments.
+When it comes to 3D printing, TPU filament requires the transfer of a larger amount of energy than a lot of other filaments.
 However, compared to other material there are no warping issues which can be experienced through thermic shock.

 TPU is more difficult to print compared to other filament materials, mainly due to its flexibility.

-When it comes to printing with TPU filament, it is important to understand its strengths and weaknesses.
+It’s important to understand the strengths and weaknesses, when it comes to printing with TPU filament, .
 How do you get the most out of this material?
 It is vital to take possible issues into account when deciding to start with TPU material, so you know what to expect.

 It is often best to use a consistent feed rate that is slow when 3D printing with flexible filaments.
 This is down to the fact that the material is elastic and can become uncontrollable if there are any sudden changes to the speed of the print.
 Increased print speeds can result in a compression of the filament, which can lead to a jam.
 It can often take several attempts to find the optimal print speed for 3D printing TPU material.
 However, a good starting point is a speed of 35 mm/s.